-How to NOT go insane while working from home
+How to NOT go insane while working from home, according to someone who does it daily

 Is it giving yourself time to walk around the neighborhood?
 Tea time?
 Quiet breaks?
 Watching a TV show?
 Reading part of a book?
-Giving yourself ‘reward’ breaks during the day will make a HUGE impact in your day to day work life.
+Giving yourself small “reward” breaks during the day will make a huge impact in your day to day work life.
+That way, once you’ve completed something work-related, you have something to look forward to and keep the day moving.

-This one is HUGE for me.
-Even if you like being alone, working from home ALL the time is pretty lonely.
+This one is big for me.
+Even if you like being alone, working from home all the time is pretty lonely.
 You *might* even start talking to your TV.
 (That’s another story though!)
-Take time everyday if you can to reach out to a friend (or three!).
-Make plans and/or frequently Skype with people you adore.
-Do anything in your power to make sure that the ONLY conversation you have in a day isn’t with your cat!
+Take time everyday if you can to reach out to a friend (or three!), even if it’s just a quick text or nighttime phone call.
+Make plans to get together in-person and/or frequently Skype with people you adore.
+Do anything in your power to make sure that the only conversation you have in a day isn’t with your cat.